Interior of prayer hall.

 The Apollo Picture House was built in 1914. © Historic England Archive.
 DP132023.

-In 1980 the local Turkish Muslim community acquired the building and gradually converted it for use as a mosque.
 The cinema auditorium functioned as the main prayer hall until a significant refurbishment created a new upper-level prayer hall.
 The exterior was also covered with Iznik tiles, a traditional Ottoman style.

-Purpose-built mosques
+Purpose-built mosques in England

 English mosques built in the 1980s and 90s are often an exciting amalgamation of Islamic and local architecture, where local materials and styles underpin domes and minarets.